webclinic017/algotrading-exchange-manager/readme.md

 # Instrument Symbols/Tokens
-The symbols to be registered for ticks are stored in trackSymbols.txt Default token/Instruments file is stored at app/config/trackSymbols.txt For Futures, as the contract names changes, the name is generated based on todays date.
+The symbols to be registered for ticks are stored in trackSymbols.txt Default token/Instruments file is stored at app/config/trackSymbols.txt

+For Futures, as the contract names changes, the name is generated based on today's date.
-Post that the instrument token in read from Instruments file downloaded from Zerodha API.
+And the current ID is fetched from Instruments file downloaded from Zerodha API.
-This tokens are used to register the ticks.
+This tokens are used to register for the ticks.

 # Docker Compose